 2. Preserve your voice

 Unless you’re a musical theater dancer, you probably never learned to care for your voice.
-Matt Pardo, a dancer with Lucinda Childs Dance and an assistant professor at Elon University, finds that when the studio is large and full of loud music, he’s tempted to lift his chin and chest to try to push his voice out.
+Matt Pardo, who’s performed with Lucinda Childs Dance and taught at institutions like Elon University and Shenandoah University, finds that when the studio is large and full of loud music, he’s tempted to lift his chin and chest to try to push his voice out.
 However, years of classical voice training have taught him that it’s better to resonate his voice from a relaxed chest.
 As Pardo explains, “Leave the head toward the back; then the neck is in alignment, and you’re able to project more.”

 He also suggests establishing short cues and prompts with students the first few weeks of every term to spare your voice.
 For example, if Pardo says “Toes” during rond de jambe, students know that he wants to see better articulation in the feet.